Delphi: Delphi Archaeological Museum

 The museum houses artifacts associated with ancient Delphi, including the earliest known notation of a melody, the Charioteer of Delphi, Kleobis and Biton, golden treasures discovered beneath the Sacred Way, the Sphinx of Naxos, and fragments of reliefs from the Siphnian Treasury.
 Immediately adjacent to the exit is the inscription that mentions the Roman proconsul Gallio.

 Architecture of the precinct

 Most of the ruins that survive today date from the most intense period of activity at the site in the sixth century BC.

 Temple of Apollo

+Ancient tradition refers to a succession of mythical temples on the site: first one built of olive branches from Tempe, then one built of beeswax and wings by bees, and thirdly one built by Hephaestus and Athena.
+The first archaeologically attested structure was built in the seventh century BC and is attributed in legend to the architects Trophonios and Agamedes.
+It burnt down in 548/7 BC and the Alcmaeonids built a new structure which itself burnt down in the fourth century BC.

 The ruins of the Temple of Apollo that are visible today date from the fourth century BC, and are of a peripteral Doric building.
-It was erected by Spintharus, Xenodoros, and Agathon on the remains of an earlier temple, dated to the sixth century BC, which had been erected on the site of a seventh-century BC construction attributed in legend to the architects Trophonios and Agamedes.
+It was erected by Spintharus, Xenodoros, and Agathon.